History

 2015

-Edward (Ted) M. Schaeffer, MD, PhD, is named chair of the Department of Urology.
-Dr. Schaeffer comes to Northwestern as a professor from Johns Hopkins School of Medicine.
-His laboratory focuses on the molecular biology of locally aggressive prostate cancers and the impact of race on the biology of prostate cancer.
+Edward (Ted) M. Schaeffer, MD, PhD, is appointed Chair of the Department of Urology.
+Formerly of Johns Hopkins, Dr. Schaeffer is internationally recognized for his work in the molecular biology of aggressive prostate cancers and disparities in prostate cancer outcomes.

 2019

-Northwestern Medicine received a $10 million gift to fund the creation of a new multidisciplinary institute dedicated to urologic cancers.
-The Polsky Urologic Cancer Institute of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital will offer the most comprehensive approach to treating urologic cancers.
+Northwestern Medicine receives a $10 million philanthropic gift to establish The Polsky Urologic Cancer Institute of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital.
+The Polsky Institute fosters a multidisciplinary approach to urologic cancer care, research, and innovation.